MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al103.md

 Constant value '{0}' is outside the range for an Integer.
 ## Error message example
-Constant value 'value_0' is outside the range for a Integer
+Constant value '3000000000' is outside the range for an Integer

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)